Frequently Asked Questions

 Our assessors are experienced in, and trained on, recognising the diverse ways autism can present.

-Our team is very experienced in working with young people and understand that sometimes an assessment can be a stressful experience for the family.
-As experts in the field and trained in working with children, we will do our very best to put your child (and the whole family) at ease and are very skilled at engaging even the most shy and anxious children.
+As experts in the field and trained in working with children, our assessors will do their very best to put your child (and the whole family) at ease and engage even the most shy and anxious children.

-After the assessment
+After an autism assessment

 Behaviours seen in autism can also be seen in other neurodevelopmental or mental health conditions.
 And, a child's experience can affect how they develop and sometimes this can look like autism.